 Figure 7.
 Charles Page Motor: Switching Contacts

-The flywheel in the Charles Page mechanism switches current between two solenoids.
-The solenoid that powers the motor generates more power at certain phases of the cycle.
-The flywheel, in turn, requires more power to turn at certain phases of the cycle.
-This requires alignment of the flywheel and armature so that the motor generates the greatest amount of power at the point in the cycle at which the flywheel requires the greatest amount of power to turn.
-The switching contacts can also spark and corrode if they are not adjusted properly.
+A rotating contact on the axle of the flywheel in the Charles Page motor serves to switch current between two solenoids.
+Each solenoid when energized draws the armature inward.
+The armature is connected to the flywheel via a crank.
+The crank serves to rotate the flywheel.
+The flywheel stores rotational energy and smooths out the motion so that angular velocity is relatively constant in time.
+The switching contacts can spark and corrode if they are not adjusted properly.
 These issues increase the amount of time that is required for a novice to reconstruct the Charles Page motor.

 Decision Point 3.
 Consequently, a decision was made to use the Charles Page reference design as the starting point for development of a third design with less complexity, in order to make the foundation concepts even more accessible.